locustio/locust/docs/writing-a-locustfile.rst

     print("Response text:", response.text)
     response = self.client.get("/my-profile")

-HttpSession catches any RequestException:s thrown by Session (caused by connectin errors, timeouts or similar), instead returning a dummy
+HttpSession catches any :py:class:`requests.RequestException` thrown by Session (caused by connection errors, timeouts or similar), instead returning a dummy
 Response object.
 The returned dummy response's *status_code* will be 0 and its *content* attribute will be set to None.